fedhere/PUI2018_fb55/HW3_fb55/README.md

 ### Part 1: perform the instruction in deleteData.md: delete data and its history from a GitHub repo

-### Part 2: Choose a CSV file from [NYC Open Data](https://opendata.cityofnewyork.us/) and use pandas to read the file and mangle the data within it.
+### Part 2: Choose a file in CSV format from [NYC Open Data](https://opendata.cityofnewyork.us/) and use pandas to read the file and mangle the data within it.

 ### Part 3: Write scripts to stream real-time bus data from MTA through the MTA Bus Time interface.
 In order to access this data, you must first request an API key from MTA.